 Belgian data protection law does not contain a definition of "pseudonymous data".
-However, the Royal Decree contains the following definition of encoded data: "personal data which can only be linked to an identified or identifiable individual by way of a code".
+However, the Royal Decree defines encoded data as "personal data which can only be linked to an identified or identifiable individual by way of a code".

 ■ "Direct Personal Data"